jarnras/trygve/README.md

 ```

-Current development is being held on `develop` branch.
+Current development is being held on `xxx` branch.

 # Trygve

 Trygve is Trygve.
-Visit the site on https://trygve.herokuapp.com

 ## Requirements